bobbyiliev/laravel-tips-and-tricks-ebook/ebook/en/content/000-introduction.md

 * **This version was published on July 25 2021**

 This is an open-source `Laravel Tips and Tricks eBook` that is a collection of my own notes that I've put together for myself throughout the years.
-You would likely than not need many of those tips at some point in your career as a Laravel Developer.
+You would more likely than not need many of those tips at some point in your career as a Laravel Developer.

 The guide is suitable for anyone working as a Laravel developer and would love to learn some random Laravel tips and tricks.
 You can read the chapters in this book in a random order as they are completely separate tips or tricks.